Chart Color Schemes

 The level of residential development activity in Mill Park - North is very low in comparison to the average area assessed nationally by AreaSearch

-Mill Park - North has averaged approximately 12 new dwelling approvals per year over the past five financial years ending June 30, totalling 61 homes.
+Mill Park - North averaged approximately 12 new dwelling approvals per year over the past five financial years ending June 30, totalling 61 homes.
 As of July 1, 2026 (FY-26), 7 approvals have been recorded.
-The area's population decline suggests that new supply has likely been meeting demand, providing good choice for buyers.
-The average expected construction cost value of new properties is $423,000, which is somewhat higher than regional norms, indicating quality-focused development.
+The area has experienced population decline, suggesting that new supply has likely kept pace with demand, offering good choice to buyers.
+New properties are constructed at an average expected construction cost value of $423,000, somewhat higher than regional norms, reflecting quality-focused development.

 Frequently Asked Questions - Development